Dial 9-1-1 from any campus phone or cell phone to connect directly to the campus police.

 The University highly recommends that each campus resident bring their own emergency survival kit with them when they move into the Residential Community.
 This emergency kit should include three days worth of supplies, such as water and food, basic first aid supplies, and any special need items.
 For more information on making an emergency kit and preparing yourself for 3 days, review our 3 Days Checklist and visit the U.S. Department of Homeland Security web site.

-Students with medical conditions are encouraged to discuss their specific needs with their Residential Life Coordinator to prepare a plan regarding evacuation in the event of a campus emergency.
+Students with medical conditions are encouraged to discuss their specific needs with their Area Coordinator to prepare a plan regarding evacuation in the event of a campus emergency.

-Residence Life Coordinators (RLC), Office of Residential Life staff, and Police Officers are trained in emergency evacuation procedures and responding to emergencies.
+Area Coordinators (AC), Office of Residential Life staff, and Police Officers are trained in emergency evacuation procedures and responding to emergencies.
 In case of an evacuation, residents must remember to vacate the premises and summon assistance immediately.
 If a major emergency should strike, residents are directed to a residence evacuation site which is listed below based on village:

 - Beaujolais Village: Athletic fields north of Madeira parking lot.